Clinical Professor David Bennett AO

 Paediatric dietitian; BAppSc FDAA

-Kay Gibbons is Head of Nutrition Services at Royal Children's Hospital, Melbourne, and Honorary Senior Lecturer Monash University.
+Kay Gibbons is Head of Nutrition Services at the Royal Children's Hospital, Melbourne and Honorary Senior Lecturer Monash University.
 Kay is an Honorary Fellow of the Murdoch Children's Research Institute, and is a Fellow of the Dietitians Assocation of Australia.

 Kay has worked in most areas of children’s nutrition, and has particular interest in issues involving eating and behaviour, including childhood obesity and eating disorders, and the role of children’s early learning about eating.
 She undertakes research in these areas, teaches to health professionals and families, and works frequently with the media.